CFenner/MMM-Netatmo/README.md

 To be able to access your data, you need to have an Netatmo Application.
 Create your personal app in the [Netatmo developer portal][dev-portal] and you will get an `APP_ID` and an `APP_SECRET` which you will need to enter in your [mirror configuration](#configuration).

+#### Sample Data

+If you don't have a Netatmo station yet, you can request a set of mock data by configuring `mockData: true` in the module configuration.
+In that case you don't need any user of app credentials.

 ### Configuration

 To run the module properly, you need to add the following data to your config.js file.